Richard Crawford White: Early life and career

 Born in El Paso, Texas, White graduated from Dudley Primary School, El Paso High School, and the Citizens' Military Training Camp at San Antonio, Texas.
 Subsequently, from 1940 to 1942, he attended the University of Texas at El Paso, then known as Texas Western College.

 World War II

 After his second year of college, White began his World War II service from 1942 to 1945 in the United States Marine Corps as a rifleman and Japanese-English interpreter in the Pacific Theater.
 As a result of injuries suffered, he was awarded the Purple Heart.

-Legal career

-Returning to Texas after the war, White received his bachelor's degree in 1946 from the University of Texas at Austin and his J.D. in 1949 from the University of Texas School of Law.
-He was admitted to the Texas state bar in 1949 and returned to El Paso to begin his legal career.
-He served two-year terms in the Texas House of Representatives, having been elected in 1954 and 1956.
-He was the El Paso County Democratic chairman from 1963 to 1965.

 Tenure

-He was elected to the historic Eighty-ninth Congress as part of the national 1964 Democratic surge linked to U.S. President Lyndon B. Johnson's crushing defeat of Republican U.S. Senator Barry M. Goldwater of Arizona.
-White played his part by unseating freshman Republican Ed Foreman of Odessa in the 16th Congressional District.
 He actually received more votes than Johnson did in the 16th District.

 During his first term, White represented a monstrous district stretching from El Paso all the way to the Permian Basin—an area of over 42,000 square miles.
 However, after Texas' congressional map was thrown out in Wesberry v.
 Sanders, his district was cut down to El Paso and a few inner-ring suburbs.
 He was reelected eight times from this district with almost no difficulty.